 In a future post, I’ll write about how organizations should think about improving performance.

-Update: I’m getting quite a bit of interest, so here’s my follow-up post on how teams/leaders can think about improving performance + happiness.
+Update: I’m getting quite a bit of interest, so here’s my follow-up post on how to improve employee productivity.